Miniclip

-Miniclip is a Swiss mobile game publisher and former browser game website that was first launched on 30 March 2001.
-It was started by Robert Small and Tihan Presbie with a budget of £40,000.
-In 2008, Miniclip was valued at over £275 million.
-Ten years later, the company gained over $400 million in revenue through its mobile game, 8 Ball Pool.
+Miniclip SA is a Swiss mobile game publisher and former browser game website first launched on 30 March 2001.
+It was founded by Robert Small and Tihan Presbie with a budget of £40,000.
+In 2008, the company was valued at over £275 million.
+Ten years later, Miniclip generated more than $400 million in revenue from its mobile game, 8 Ball Pool.

 History

 As of July 2009, over 400 applications were hosted on its own website.

 In February 2015, Tencent acquired majority stakes of Miniclip.
 In December 2016, Miniclip surpassed 1 billion downloads across its published mobile games on iOS-based, Android-based, and Windows Phone-based devices.
 In March 2022, Miniclip announced that it had reached 4 billion downloads worldwide with 8 Ball Pool alone accounting for 1 billion of them.

 In April 2021, Miniclip celebrated its 21st anniversary.
 In response, the CEO of Miniclip claimed that it would be moving away from developing browser-based games to prioritize its mobile gaming products, including Agar.io, 8 Ball Pool, Mini Militia, Ludo Party and more.

 In April 2022, Miniclip announced that it would begin prioritizing its mobile games.
 As a result, the browser game portal was shut down in July 2022 and the website lost all but two of its most popular games of the time, Agar.io and 8 Ball Pool.

 In June 2022, Miniclip agreed to acquire SYBO, the co-publisher and co-developer of Subway Surfers, in an undisclosed deal.
 The deal with SYBO went through in July 2022.

 In November 2024, Embracer Group announced that they would divest Easybrain to Miniclip for a consideration of $1.2 billion, with the transaction expected to close in early 2025.